 Own Your Everyday is Jordan Lee Dooley’s first book and it was a wonderful read.
 She invites women to own the messy and mundane moments in their lives and to recognize that those moments have just as much meaning as the mountaintop experiences they long for.
 Your purpose may not look like her purpose and that’s okay!
 God has called you to fully show up in this moment right now.
 Grab a copy of OYE here!

-These are some of my favorite Christian books.
+These are some of my favorite Christian books for women.
 I hope that this was a helpful list and I pray that these books encourage you in your faith as much as they have for me!
 Do you have any faith based books you absolutely love?
 Share them below.
 I can’t wait to add them to my Goodreads wishlist!